 Exchange Question: What is important to you about our new space?

 Moving people around and designing a space can be a time-consuming and expensive exercise in consensus building.
-Everyone has different ideas on what matters most.
+Everyone has different ideas about what matters most.
 But you need to eventually create one unified solution.

 Our customers have used this question to find common ground on the most important issues related to changing the physical environment of people.
 It gives a chance for everyone to feel heard and also empathize with other points of view.
 Participants report increased understanding of other perspectives and an appreciation that leaders listened to their concerns.